amail/Guideline.js/README.md

 * void setCurrentPage(pageName)
 > Sets the name of the current page.
 Should be called on each page change.

+* void registerGuide(guide)
+> Registers a guide to retrieve page changes.
+Automatically done on guide intiailization.

 ### Guide

 >A guide is a logical representation of pages and steps.